SmallL-U/caddy-ws-heartbeat/README.md

 ### Parameters

-- `interval`: The interval between heartbeat pings (default: `15s`).
+- `interval`: The interval between heartbeat pings (default: `15s`)
-- `backend`: The backend WebSocket server host and allowed paths.
+- `backend`: The backend WebSocket server host and allowed paths

 ## Using Multiple Backend Addresses

-If you need to use multiple backend addresses, you can achieve this by defining multiple routes in your Caddyfile.
-Each route should wrap a `ws_heartbeat` directive.
-Here is an example configuration:
+For multiple backend addresses, define multiple routes in your Caddyfile:

 ```caddyfile
 route /backend1 {